AmrHazem26/Snake-doubly-linked-kist-/README.md

 # Snake-doubly-linked-list-
-a code for snake game that doubly linked list used in it
+a code for snake game using duobly linked list